xenjee/Flame_Python_Hooks_old/README.md

 20180427:
 Changed how the Absolute path part of filepaths is extracted:
-- removed the init.py file from _python (i did it all wrong)
+- removed the init.py file from _python (i had done it all wrong)
 - added the file's path extraction and extrapolations in every script instead.

 20180426: